Plaza del Muelle: Description

 It is a very irregular rectangular square bordered on the east by Valentín García Escudero Square and where Barón and Arzobispo Malvar streets converge.
 It is paved and pedestrianised, like the rest of the historic centre of the city.

-The square is dominated on the south side by the noble building of the Official Association of Quantity Surveyors and Technical Architects of Pontevedra (Colegio Oficial de Aparejadores y Arquitectos Técnicos de Pontevedra).
+The square is dominated on the south side by the noble Building of the Official Association of Building Engineers and Technical Architects of Pontevedra (Colegio Oficial de Aparejadores y Arquitectos Técnicos de Pontevedra).
 The central part of the square is a landscaped area, with small paved paths between the lawns, which converge in the centre on a neoclassical fountain dating from 1876, topped by the statue of the Roman goddess Fama.
 The lower part of the fountain imitates a classical shaft, with a small basin and four mascarons.

 In the northern part of the garden, there is a stone monolith with the following inscription: "More than half a millennium ago, the caravel Santa María "la Gallega" was built on this bank of the Lérez, where Admiral Christopher Columbus changed the fate of the world".

 To the north of the square, at the end of Arzobispo Malvar Street, is the former birthplace of the intellectual and mayor of Pontevedra Xosé Filgueira Valverde.
 The remains of the house in which the poet, admiral and gentleman Paio Gómez Chariño lived are preserved on the site.
 He lies in the church of the Convent of Saint Francis.